Joshua earned an MBA from USF and writes mostly about software and technology.

 Here the absolute value will only provide an absolute value for part of a formula.
 It can be added to any formula to find the absolute value of any part of a formula.
 This this situation might be used with some type of interval calculation.

 Whether the function is being used with a reference to another cell or as a number, it needs to be added to a cell in the form of a formula like the examples previously discussed.
 To create a formula, a cell needs to be clicked, and "=ABS(" needs to be typed in that cell or in the formula bar under the ribbon.
 After the open parenthesis, a cell reference, arithmetic with cell references, a number, or arithmetic with numbers needs to be added.
 This is then followed by a closing parenthesis.
 After the formula is completed, the enter button can be pressed to execute the formula.

 Inserting the ABS Function

 The ABS function can also be inserted into a worksheet.
 To do so, a cell is first selected.
 Next, the formulas tab can be clicked, followed by the selection of the "Math & Trig" button on the Excel ribbon.
 The ABS selection from the list is then chosen.

-After the function argument window appears, a cell reference, arithmetic with cell references, a number or arithmetic with numbers needs to be added to the number field.
-Next, Ok can be selected to return the absolute value into the cell that was selected.
+After the function argument window appears, a cell reference, arithmetic with cell references, a number, or arithmetic with numbers needs to be added to the number field.
+Next, Ok can be selected to return the absolute value to the cell that was selected.